 Sometimes, you just need to recharge.
 And a visit to Astridpark is just the thing.
 This neighborhood park is tucked away in a residential area just a few blocks away from the busy center of town.
 It has a playground, a beautiful little park with a fountain, a duck pond, and a brightly covered pavilion.
 It’s a perfect place for a picnic.
 Pick one up at the Freyne Deli right off the park (Predikherend Straat 1).

-Continue your journey back in time by staying at Martin’s Relais, a gorgeous four-star boutique hotel made up of five patrician homes dating back to the 14th century.
+Continue your journey back in time by staying at Martin’s Relais.
+This gorgeous four-star boutique hotel made up of five patrician homes dating back to the 14th century.
 It’s ideally located just a few blocks from Market Square.
-The family rooms are spacious and kids will love the refuge of the charming central garden.
+What’s more, family rooms are spacious and kids will love the refuge of the charming central garden.

 Martin’s Relais is part of the small Belgian boutique hotel company, Martin’s Hotels, which specializes in converting historical properties into small boutique hotels. http://www.martinshotels.com/en/hotel/martins-relais-oud-huis-amsterdam